Cooker hoods are designed to eliminate smell and steam when cooking, and work to keep your kitchen stench and mould free.

-Cooker hoods are designed to eliminate smell when cooking and are arguably the simplest of domestic appliances however that doesn’t mean things don’t go wrong with them.
+While arguably one of the simplest domestic appliances, that doesn’t mean things can’t go wrong with them.

 If your cooker hood is giving you trouble and you need a repair, contact us on 0800 0546 326 or book your repair online.